fit-alessandro-berti/agent-pm-bench/README.md

 1. **Answer generation (`answer.py`)**
    For every `<dataset>.csv` found in **`data/`** the script spawns a thread that:

-   1. Copies the prompt *“Provide a complete analytical report based on the provided process‑mining event log”* to your clipboard.
+   1. Copies the prompt *“Provide a complete analytical report based on the provided process mining event log”* to your clipboard.
    2. Waits for you to paste it into the UI of a configured answering model (e.g. *o4‑mini*, *o3*, *o3‑pro*).
    3. Opens `answers/<dataset>__<model>.txt` where you paste the model’s response.
       Empty answer files are cleaned up automatically by `clear_nonempty_files()`.